hours handed back to employees

 The process simplification and automation program is far from over.
 “There are a further 10-12 projects planned for the operations team and more automation in the customer experience department,” says Hitchins.

 There are also plans to roll out automation to the HR team, supporting the onboarding process for new starters.
 A previous project had already been piloted here to support the recruitment of tens of thousands of seasonal staff to deliver around the Black Friday and Christmas period.
 This will now become part of the HR process and will incorporate chatbots, intelligent optical character recognition(OCR), and speech recognition capabilities.

 “The possibilities are endless,” Hitchins muses.
 “In many ways, RPA is a solution looking for a problem.
 We’re educating people on the art of the possible and sharing what we can do.
 As perceptions change, we will be capable of more—and will be able to deliver greater savings back to the business.”

 The possibilities are endless.
 In many ways, RPA is a solution looking for a problem.
 We’re educating people on the art of the possible and sharing what we can do.
 As perceptions change, we will be capable of more—and will be able to deliver greater savings back to the business.

 While the possibilities may well be endless, what’s been achieved to date is staggering.
-It’s especially impressive given many of the automations have been used for smaller individual automated tasks undertaken at high volume in distributed field offices.
+It’s especially impressive given many of the automations have been used for smaller individual automated tasks undertaken at high volumes in distributed field offices.
 Mike and his team have been able to apply RPA beyond the traditional approach of centralized back-office automation to reach 1,250 separate sites across the UK.

 As a result, they have won the admiration and support of managers, staff, and customers—all of whom have benefited.
 They’re the superheroes, wielding the superpower of automation to create robots so people don’t have to be robots.
-It's royal RPA success.
+It's a royal RPA success.